Labirintami/doc/docs/ribbon/block.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_block_properties.md) in the configuration object of a Block.
+You can provide the [following properties](ribbon/api/api_block_properties.md) in the configuration object of a Block control.

 ## Adding a Block